Julius Evola: Third Reich

 Mussolini was deposed and imprisoned in 1943, and Italy surrendered to the Allies.
 At this point, Evola fled to Berlin in Nazi Germany with the help of the Sicherheitsdienst.
-Evola was one of the first people to greet Mussolini when the latter was broken out of prison by Otto Skorzeny in September 1943.
-According to Sheehan, Adolf Hitler also met with Evola and other fascist intellectuals.
+Evola was one of the first people to greet Mussolini when Mussolini was broken out of prison by Otto Skorzeny in September 1943.
+According to Sheehan, Adolf Hitler also met Evola and other fascist intellectuals.
 After the meeting with Mussolini, at Hitler's Wolf's Lair, Evola involved himself in Mussolini's Italian Social Republic (the Republic of Salò, a Nazi puppet regime).
-Evola returned to Rome in 1943 to organize a radical right group called the Movimento per la Rinascita dell'Italia.
+Evola returned to Rome in 1943 to organise a radical-right group called the Movimento per la Rinascita dell'Italia.
 He fled to Vienna in 1944, barely avoiding capture by the Americans when the Allies took Rome.

 In Vienna, Evola studied Masonic and Jewish documents confiscated by the Nazis, and worked with the SS and fascist leaders on recruiting an army to resist the Allies' advances.
 It was Evola's custom to walk around the city during bombing raids in order to better "ponder his destiny".
-During one such aerial bombardment in 1945, a shell fragment damaged his spinal cord and he became paralysed from the waist down, remaining so for the rest of his life.
+During one such aerial bombardment in 1945, a shell fragment damaged his spinal cord.
+He was left paralysed below the waist for the rest of his life.

-About the alliance during World War II between Allies and the Soviet Union, Evola wrote:The democratic powers repeated the error of those who think they can use the forces of subversion for their own ends without cost.
-They do not know that, by a fatal logic, when exponents of two different grades of subversion meet or cross paths, the one representing the more developed grade will take over in the end.
+About the alliance during World War II between Allies and the Soviet Union, Evola wrote: "The democratic powers repeated the error of those who think they can use the forces of subversion for their own ends without cost.
+They do not know that, by a fatal logic, when exponents of two different grades of subversion meet or cross paths, the one representing the more developed grade will take over in the end."